alex-no/server-time-clock/README.md

     'client' => 'WorldTimeApi', // or 'IpGeoLocation', 'TimeApiIo' 'credentials' => [
-        'IpGeoLocation' => 'your-api-key', // optional, depending on the provider ],
+        'IpGeoLocation' => 'your-api-key', // optional, depending on the provider 'WorldTimeApi' => 'your-api-key2',
+    ],
     'enable_cache' => true,
     'cache_ttl' => 300, // seconds
+    'useMock' => false, // Mosk is usually used for testing.
 ]);

 $now = $clock->now(); // instance of DateTimeImmutable